Michael Grace Phipps: Thoroughbred racing

 Several members of the Phipps family were involved in horse racing.
 Most notably from the same era as Michael Phipps was his brother Hubert, a cousin Ogden, as well as his uncle Henry Carnegie Phipps whose wife was a partner in the renowned Wheatley Stable.
-On the death of his father, Michaell Phipps purchased his stable of horses from the Estate.
+On the death of his father, Michael Phipps purchased his stable of horses from the Estate.
 Some of the successful Thoroughbreds owned and raced by Michael Phipps were Raja Baba and Gentleman James.

 Michael Phipps served on the board of directors of Hialeah Park Race Track.